 - Short term: A1: Defined as, very high certainty of timely payment relative to other issuers or obligations in the same country.
 Liquidity factors are excellent and supported by good fundamental protection factors.
 Risk factors are minor. - Long-term: A: Defined as high credit quality relative to other issuers or obligations in the same country.
 Protection factors are good.
 However, risk factors are more variable and greater in periods of economic stress.

-The Credit Rating for 2020/2021 and 2019/2020 remain unchanged with the Ratings Outlook remaining Stable.
+The Credit Rating for 2019/2020 and 2018/2019 changed with the Ratings Outlook improving to Stable (2019/2020) from Negative (2018/2019).